Presto (film): Plot

 Vaudeville era magician Presto DiGiotagione is famous for a hat trick wherein he pulls his rabbit Alec Azam out of his top hat.
 A hungry and irritated Alec is locked in a cage, unable to reach his carrot.
 After Presto returns from eating a meal, he begins practicing his act with Alec, revealing that his top hat is magically connected to a wizard's hat kept backstage with Alec.
 Anything that passes into either hat will emerge from the other.

 Intending to feed Alec, Presto realizes that his show is starting and rushes onstage instead.
-Alec refuses to cooperate with the act until he is given the carrot, and turns the hats against Presto in a variety of ways that lead to escalating degrees of humiliation, such as letting him catch his finger in a mousetrap, hit himself in the eye with an egg, and get his head sucked into a ventilation shaft; each of these mishaps is interpreted by the audience as being part of the act.
-Presto continues to antagonize Alec at the same time, first turning the carrot into a flower and later smashing it to pulp with a piece of a ladder, resulting in Alec sticking Presto's hand in an electrical socket via the wizard's hat.
+Alec refuses to cooperate with the act until he is given the carrot, and cleverly turns the hats against Presto in a variety of ways that lead to escalating degrees of humiliation.
+This includes causing Presto to catch his finger in a mousetrap, hit himself in the eye with an egg, close his hand in a drawer, poke himself in the face, stick his head in an air vent, and hit himself in the crotch with a ladder.
+Each of these mishaps is interpreted by the audience as being part of the act, and they applaud.
+Presto begins to antagonize Alec at the same time, first turning the carrot into a flower and later smashing it; Alec retaliates by using the hats to stick Presto's finger into an electrical socket.

-Fed up with Alec's behavior, Presto storms backstage after him, but releases a set of hanging stage props and gets his foot caught in a rigging rope.
-He is yanked up into the fly space above the stage; when his foot comes loose, he falls and finds himself in danger of being crushed by both the props and a falling piano.
-Realizing this, Alec uses the hats' magic to save Presto, earning the audience's wild approval for the both of them.
-Presto gratefully gives Alec the carrot (having used his magician skills to return it to its original form) and starts to give him second billing on the posters advertising the act.
+Fed up with Alec's behavior, Presto chases him backstage, but catches his foot in a rope and is yanked up into the fly space above the stage when the curtain opens.
+When Presto's foot comes loose, he falls, as do several props and a hanging piano.
+Realizing Presto will be crushed, Alec uses the hats' magic to save him, earning the audience's wild approval.
+Presto gratefully restores the carrot and gives it to Alec; later, Presto gives Alec second billing on the posters advertising the act.